jonschlinkert/idiomatic-contributing/README.md

 #### description

-Decribe the bug with all of the details necessary for others to understand the , along with:
+Decribe the bug with all of the details necessary for others to understand what's happening, including:

 - [ ] Expected behavior and actual behavior.
 - [ ] Steps to reproduce the problem.